NeroReflex/Gishiki/Documentation/docs/usage/database/management.md

 Before discussing about how you manage your database you have to provide a valid connection to your database.

 You do this by editing the config.json file.
 A connection to a database is a JSON property inside the __connections__ class.

+The default database connection is named 'default' and you *shouldn't* delete it, however you are free to change it.

 Adding a database connection is as simple as adding a JSON property like: "&lt;connection_name&gt;": "&lt;connection_str&gt;".

 The connection string is something like:
 ```